 Aortic stenosis is often found during an exam when the doctor listens to the heart and hears a heart murmur.
 But the loudness of the murmur doesn't reflect the severity of stenosis.
-In fact when the murmur gets quieter, it may be more severely narrowed.

 Other tests will be ordered to confirm the diagnosis and to determine the type of damage or issue with your heart valve.
 Tests include:

 - Electrocardiogram (ECG): Calcium buildup linked to this condition may cause issues with the electrical system of the heart.
 This test also can reveal whether your heart muscle has grown thicker by

 showing changes in the electrical activity of the heart.

 - Chest X-ray: The heart size often is normal, but other physical changes may be seen.
 For example, there might be a rounding of the heart border and tip of the heart (apex) because of a thickened heart

 muscle.
 Often, an enlarged aorta is seen just above the aortic valve.

 - Echocardiogram (heart ultrasound): A heart ultrasound is used to look at the structure and function of the heart.
 It is a fast and painless study that uses ultrasound waves to produce heart images.